xc93/xc93.github.io.backup/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 ## my name
-陈霄泓
+陈 霄 泓

 ## contact
 xc3@illinois.edu

 ## research interest
-* Logic
+* logic
-* Formal semantics of programming languages
+* formal semantics of programming languages
-* Automated theorem proving, proof generation, and proof checking
+* automated theorem proving, proof generation, and proof checking

 ## short bio
 * 2016 to present.